Australia - A Continent for a Nation

 Prior to and following federation in 1901, all persons of Australian birth were considered to be British Subjects and had free access to the United Kingdom.
 In 1948, the Chifley government enacted the ‘Nationality and Citizenship Act’ to differentiate between British Subjects of Australian residence and those who were simply visitors to Australia.

 This Act was amended in 1969 to create an ‘Australian nationality’.
-It was further amended in 1973 and in 1984 Australian citizens, although strictly speaking remaining ‘Subjects of the Queen’ ceased to be British citizens.
+It was further amended in 1973 and in 1984 Australian citizens, although strictly speaking remaining ‘Subjects of the then Queen’ ceased to be British citizens.

 Heather Hill had migrated to Australia in 1971, a time when British Citizens enjoyed the same rights as persons of Australian birth, but it was not until 1998, around the time that she had decided to stand for election, that she took out Australian citizenship.
 However, at the time of the election, on the 3rd October 1998, she had not renounced her British citizenship.